dotnet/docs-maui/docs/user-interface/graphics/paint/pattern.md

 ---
 title: ".NET MAUI Graphics: Pattern paint"
-description: "The .NET MAUI PatternPaint class paints an area with a pattern." ms.date: 07/22/2021
+description: "The .NET MAUI graphics library includes a PatternPaint class, that paints a graphical object with a pattern." ms.date: 07/22/2021
 ---